-The best way to get them is by eating fatty fish at least twice a week.
+Omega-3 fatty acids have many health benefits.
+The best way to reap them is by eating fatty fish at least twice per week, but if you don’t eat fatty fish often, you should consider taking a supplement.

 Various mainstream health organizations have released their own expert opinions, but they vary considerably.

 Overall, most of these organizations recommend a minimum of 250–500 mg combined EPA and DHA each day for healthy adults.
 This can be obtained from about 8 ounces of fatty fish per week (